-With the 2013 gold price drop, China state media was quick to point out the shrewdness of its Chinese housewives gold jewelry and gold bullion buying spree.
+With the 2013 gold price drop, China state media was quick to point out the understanding of its Chinese housewives gold jewelry and gold bullion buying spree.

-Ever since the gold price began being freely traded outside of London and as the COMEX gold futures contract began trading in 1975, it has become clear judging by daily price data that since the middle 1980s, there has been a downward western bias on the gold price.
+Ever since the gold price began free trading outside of London and as the COMEX gold futures contract began trading in 1975, it has become transparent judging by daily price data that since the middle 1980s, there has been a downward western bias on the gold price.

-This many decade running western gold price containment policy has neither stopped nor steeply dissuaded Chinese investors nor China state policy makers from acquiring 10s of 1000s of gold bullion tonnes over this similar timeframe.
+This many decades running western gold price containment policy has neither stopped nor steeply dissuaded Chinese investors nor China state policymakers from acquiring 10s of 1000s of gold bullion tonnes over this similar timeframe.